erdogan98/DATA_SCIENCE/README.md

 # DATA_SCIENCE
-This repository is created to store the code for my final year individual project.
+This repository is created to store Google Colab test codes